evrimfeyyaz/ios-calculator/readme.md

 Installation
 ------------

+1. Run `npm rebuild` first.
-1. Run `./jake.sh` to build.
+1. Afterwards, run `./jake.sh` to build.
-1. Run `./jake.sh run` to run a local server.
+1. And then use `./jake.sh run` to run a local server.

-1. Use `./jake.sh -T` to see all available tasks.
+To see all available tasks, use `./jake.sh -T`.

 But why?
 --------